igor-m/Floating-Point-Library-for-FlashForth/README.md

-Beta only as of 17-7-2014
+Beta as of 17-7-2014 (and 3-June-2015)

+Update: June 3rd 2015
+Added: atan2 sinh cosh tanh

-This is a part of the FlashForth 5.0 for pic24/33 with added Cfloats.c and Cfloat.s for floating point support.
+This is a floating point library for pic24/33 with Cfloats.c and Cfloat.s for floating point support.

+It includes ready to run FlashForth example (under MplabX).

-The /src/Clfoats.c includes the C math routines called from FF asm.
+The /src/Clfoats.c includes the C math routines called from asm.
 The /src/Cfloats.s includes the asm calls to the C code.

-The FF asm shall be compiled under MplabX.
-You have to add Cfloats.c to the Sources (to be compiled).
+The library shall be compiled under MplabX.
+You have to add Cfloats.c to the Sources (in order to be compiled/linked in).

-In this repo you may find included the stripped down and modified Leon's fp library for FF 5.0.
+In this repository you may find included a stripped down and modified Leon's fp library.

 After you compile the FF asm, you may see these new floating point words

-      facos   fasin   fatan   flog10  flog    fexp
+      	fatan2	fsinh	fcosh	ftanh	facos	fasin	fatan	flog10  		flog	fexp	fsqrt   ftan    fcos    fsin    fpow    f/
-      fsqrt   ftan    fcos    fsin    fpow    f/      f*      f- f+
+	f*	f-	f+

 within the basic wordset of FF.

 Then:

-	1. you have to upload the do-loop
+	1. you have to upload the do-loop word if not in basic wordset
-	2. you have to upload the FF_float_NOPRIM_5.fth	(the stripped down and modded Leon's lib)
+	2. you have to upload the FF_float_NOPRIM_5.fth	or FF_float_NOPRIM_6.fth

-Tested under FlashForth 5.0 and dspic33/pic24.
+Tested under FlashForth 5.0 and with dspic33/pic24.

 Benchmarks of some fp words (assuming 1.5 clock per cpu instr in an average):